rlevitsky/spr/README.md

 ```
 ## Troubleshooting

-Here's command line to debug Slack API with curl invocation (use your token here).
-You want to see JSON output starting with **"ok":true** from server
+Here's command line to debug Slack API with curl invocation (use your token here):
 ```
 % curl -q -H "Authorization: Bearer xoxp-XXXXXXXXXX-XXXXXXXXXXXXX-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX" -H "Content-type: application/json; charset=utf-8" https://slack.com/api/users.profile.set -X POST -d'{"profile": {"status_text": "On Battery", "status_emoji": ":battery:", "status_expiration": 0}}'
 ```
+ You want to see JSON output starting with **"ok":true** from server and "On Battery" status text with green batter image at your profile.